mrhrifat/hackerrank-10days-js/README.md

 Hacker Rank | 10 Days Javascript - Hacker rank is a most popular technology website in the world for the programmer's.
 I choose 10 days of Javascript challenge for programming problem solving.
-InshaAllah, I will complete it.
+InshaAllah, I will complete it very soon.